hschh86/dgx505-dump-tools/documents/BulkDumpFormat.md

 The MIDI files on the supplied CD-ROM have a different method of specifying chord changes, using System Exclusive messages instead of meta-events.

-The System Exclusive messages have the format `F7 43 7E 02 rr tt rr tt 7F`, where `rr tt rr tt` is of the same format described previously.
+The System Exclusive messages have the format `F7 43 7E 02 cr ct bn bt 7F`, where `cr ct bn bt` is of the same format described previously.

+(Both of these schemes are different defined in Yamaha's XF Format specifications from 1999.
+There, chord changes are through meta-events with data `43 7B 01 cr ct bn bt`.)

 ##### Style Number